awsdocs/aws-proton-administrator-guide/doc_source/ag-svc-delete.md

 # Delete a service<a name="ag-svc-delete"></a>

-You can delete a service, with its instances and pipeline, by using the console or the AWS CLI\.
+You can delete an AWS Proton service, with its instances and pipeline, by using the AWS Proton console or the AWS CLI\.

 ------
 #### [ AWS Management Console ]